Upcoming Events

 We acknowledge our place in space and the complex history of exploitation that is settler colonialism.
 We provide mutual aid to our neighbors who are unsheltered or otherwise impacted by the housing crisis and oppose the forces of gentrification.
 By nurturing community building across divisions and cultivating deeply representative leadership, Splinter strives to promote partnership, inclusivity, diversity, and abolition.

-*Shout out to Kimberlé Creshaw who originated the term “intersectionality” and explains it as “Intersectionality is a lens through which you can see where power comes and collides, where it interlocks and intersects.
+*Shout out to Kimberlé Crenshaw who originated the term “intersectionality” and explains it as “Intersectionality is a lens through which you can see where power comes and collides, where it interlocks and intersects.
 It’s not simply that there’s a race problem here, a gender problem here, and a class or LBGTQ problem there.
 Many times that framework erases what happens to people who are subject to all of these things.”